Stories From The Set: Saving Face Saves The Day

 Shortly after the nuclear disaster in Japan, Dr. Shoichiro Toyoda of the Toyota Motor company came to the United States to raise money for the victims.
-As it happens, Robert Vanelli was hired to photograph a meeting between Toyoda and a prominent local dealership.
+As it happens, Vanelli was hired to photograph a meeting between Toyoda and a prominent local dealership.
 However, in order to maintain privacy and security, Vanelli was not told who he would be photographing.
 Can you imagine preparing to go photograph someone you know is a V.I.P., but having no idea who it is so you can prepare by researching and checking out their work?
 You’ll see that Vanelli’s saving grace was his own experience with Eastern culture.

 Vanelli arrived, and the meeting with the dealership was going well.
 The dealer had been in the business a very long time, and he owned a highly detailed model of Toyota’s first production sedan, the 1936 Model AA, which was given to him by another Toyota executive.
 He kept going on about how much he treasured this gift, continually establishing its value as a prized possession.
 Finally, he made a big show of offering this model as a gift to Dr. Toyoda.
 Unfortunately, this put Dr. Toyoda in a tight position.
 Culturally, accepting such a valuable gift would put him in a position of owing the dealer big time, like a debt, which he knew would be uncomfortable for them both.
 The dealer was oblivious to this cultural phenomenon, but Vanelli could see the tension building.